Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Experiments

 We evaluate our technique for classification and semantic segmentation tasks using clean CAD point clouds and large-scale noisy point clouds of real-world scenes.
 The dataset used in our experiments include ModelNet~\cite{wu20153d}, ShapeNet~\cite{yi2016scalable}, RueMonge2014~\cite{riemenschneider2014learning}, ScanNet~\cite{dai2017scannet} and S3DIS~\cite{armeni20163d}, for which representative samples are illustrated in Fig.~\ref{fig:datasets}.
 We only use the $(x,y,z)$ coordinates of points to train our networks, except when the $(r,g,b)$ values are also available.
 In that case, we additionally use those values by rescaling them into the range $[-1,1]$.
 We note that, a few existing methods also take advantage of normals as input features \cite{qi2017pointnet,qi2017pointnetplusplus,li2018so,rao2019spherical}.
 However, normals are not directly sensed by the 3D sensors and must be computed separately, entailing additional computational burden.
 Hence, we avoid using normals as input features except for RueMonge2014, which already provides the normals.

-Throughout the experiments, we apply the spherical convolution with a kernel size $8\times2\times2+1$.
+Throughout the experiments, we apply the spherical convolution with a kernel size $8\times2\times2+1${, where the radial dimension is split uniformly}.
 Our network training is conducted on a single Titan Xp GPU with 12 GB memory.
 We use Adam Optimizer \cite{kingma2015adam} with an initial learning rate of 0.001 and momentum 0.9 to train the network.
 The batch size is kept fixed to 32 in ModelNet and ShapeNet, and 16 the remaining datasets.
 The maximum neighborhood connections for each vertex is set to $K=64$.
 These hyper-parameters are empirically optimized with cross-validation.
 We also employ data augmentation in our experiments.
 For that, we use random sub-sampling to drop points, and random rotation, which include azimuth rotation (up to $2\pi$ rad) and small arbitrary perturbations (up to $10^\circ$ degrees) to change the view of point clouds.
 We also apply random scaling, shifting and noisy translation of points with std.~dev = 0.01.
 These operations are commonly found in the related literature.
 We apply them on-the-fly in each training epoch of the network.

 \textbf{Network Configuration:} Table \ref{tab:net_config} provides the summary of network configurations used in our experiments for the classification and segmentation tasks.
 We use identical configurations for semantic segmentation on the realistic datasets RueMonge2014, ScanNet and S3DIS, but a different one for the part segmentation of the synthetic ShapeNet.
 Our network for the realistic datasets takes input point clouds of size $8,192$.
-To put this size into perspective, it is four times of $2,048$ points accepted by PointCNN~\cite{li2018pointcnn}.
-Further discussion on network configuration is also provided the related sections below.
+To put this size into perspective, it is four times of $2,048$ points accepted by PointCNN~\cite{li2018pointcnn}. {We denote the radius of range search by $\rho$.
+It is set to increase by a factor of 2 between hierarchical graphs, while the initial $\rho$ is based on intuition.
+Since 0.1 is a reasonable context scale to start with, we hence apply it to all datasets except for the ShapeNet dataset.
+Our choice of a smaller initial $\rho$ (0.08) for ShapeNet is to benefit the learning of small parts.} Further discussion on network configuration is also provided the related sections below.